alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 ## The platform and its roadmap

-After shipping this platform into production, they drew up a roadmap for their existing customers to both improve the existing features and bring new ones.
+After shipping it into production, they drew up a roadmap for their existing customers to both improve the existing features and bring new ones.

 At as of now, we could think everything is _hunky dory_ isn't it?

 While engineers worked on improving the existing API, the sales representative have contracted with new customers.
-They enjoy this product and its functionalities.
+They enjoyed this product and its functionalities.
 However, they also ask for new requirements and concerns.

 Some of them are easy to apply, some not.